echo3Dco/AFrame-AR.js-echo3D-demo-Model-Viewer/README.md

 # AFrame-AR.js-echoAR-demo-Model-Viewer
-An in-browser AR viewer of models from an echoAR console key, using AR.js and A-Frame.
+An in-browser AR viewer of models from an echoAR console/ key, using AR.js and A-Frame.

 ## Register